15 Breathtaking Views You Can Only Get on a Mediterranean Cruise

 In this tiny, charming Mediterranean fishing port, the views include clay-colored buildings, rosé-producing vineyards, and pebbled beaches.
 You'll also be able to spot the Calanques, picturesque narrow inlets framed by towering white limestone cliffs.
 Set sail with 10 of the best cruise lines in the world.

 A cosmopolitan fishing port may sound like an oxymoron, but this Mediterranean spot is the second largest city in France (after Paris), and the views include twinkling city lights in addition to fishing boats and yachts docked along the fish market of Quai des Belges.
 Look up to spot the 19th-century basilica Notre-Dame de la Garde, rising 1,600 feet above the sea.
+Have you realized that cruise ships are always white?
+This is the reason why.

 Monaco is the fabled home of royalty and movie stars (and even a movie star who was royalty).
 Highlights you can see from ships such as Star Clippers' tall-masted sailboats include the magnificent Palais du Prince and opulent casinos that remind you of an elegant prewar era.
 With more wealth concentrated in one small area than almost any place on earth, this tiny principality retains its gilt-edged allure.
 Check out these little-known cruise ports you need to see before everyone else discovers them.